maksym-sk21/task_manager/README.md

 - Django — the main framework for the web application
 - PostgreSQL — database
 - Docker and docker-compose — for containerization
+- HTMX — for asynchronous interface updates without using JavaScript
+- Bootstrap Grid System — for adaptive layout
 - For a full list of dependencies, check the requirements.txt file.

 ## Steps to run the application